This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 Tyrannosaurus could also lift a tremendous amount of weight off of the ground in its jaws too.
 Close to 5 tons which is about the weight of an African Elephant.

 Finally as if that wasn’t enough Tyrannosaurus Rex also was a highly intelligent animal, at least by Dinosaur standards.
 It was the most intelligent giant Dinosaur and its intelligence was most likely greater than that of Alligators and Crocodiles.
 Alligators and Crocodiles are more intelligent than some species of cats and dogs.
-Thus if you were brave enough you could even teach a T-Rex tricks!
+If you were brave enough you could even teach a T-Rex tricks!

 Some experts believe that Tyrannosaurus Rex’s intelligence was greater than that of a Lion’s too.